 KindDescriptionData Value

 TriageThe triage status is used for issues that have not been confirmed as an incident.
-To declare an incident in the triage status, simply check the Mark as In Triage checkbox when creating an incident.
-This status does NOT apply to scheduled maintenances.in_triage
+To declare an incident in the triage status, simply check the Mark as In Triage checkbox when creating an incident.in_triage

 StartedThis marks the official start of an incident.
-You can progress an incident from the triage status to started or declare an incident directly into the started status.
-This status does NOT apply to scheduled maintenances.started
+You can progress an incident from the triage status to started or declare an incident directly into the started status.started

 MitigatedThe mitigated status is used to signify that the incident impact has been halted.
-This is not the end of an incident.
-This status does NOT apply to scheduled maintenances.mitigated
+This is not the end of an incident.mitigated

 ResolvedThe resolved status is used to signify the end of an incident.
-This is typically when retrospectives are created and active issue tickets are closed.
-This status does NOT apply to scheduled maintenances.resolved
+This is typically when retrospectives are created and active issue tickets are closed.resolved

 CancelledThe cancelled status can be used at any point in the lifetime of an incident.
-It is typically used to mark a false-positive incident or close a duplicate incident.
-This status does NOT apply to scheduled maintenances.cancelled
+It is typically used to mark a false-positive incident or close a duplicate incident.cancelled

-ScheduledThe scheduled status only applies to scheduled maintenances.
+ScheduledThe **scheduled **status only applies to scheduled maintenance.
 It is used to indicate that the maintenance window has been planned and created.scheduled

-In ProgressThe in progress status only applies to scheduled maintenances.
+In ProgressThe in-progress status only applies to scheduled maintenance.
 It is used to indicate that the maintenance window is currently active.in_progress

-CompletedThe completed status only applies to scheduled maintenances.
+CompletedThe completed status only applies to scheduled maintenance.
 It is used to indicate that the planned maintenance has ended.completed

 Configurable Properties

-Please click into each property to find out how to configure each property and how to reference them via Liquid variables.
+Go to the dedicated property article to learn how to configure each property and reference them using Liquid syntax.

 PropertyDescription

 EnvironmentsThis property allows you to characterize incidents by the environment that they are impacting.
-Incidents impacting PROD should be taken with priority over incidents only impacting DEV.
+For example, incidents impacting PROD should take priority over incidents only impacting DEV.

 SeveritiesThis property helps you categorize the impact level of incidents.
-SEV0 incidents should be handled with priority over SEV3 incidents.
+For example, SEV0 incidents should take priority over SEV3 incidents.

 Incident RolesThis property helps define your responders’ responsibilities during an incident.
-An Incident Commander should have tasks that are different from the Communications Lead.
+For example, an Incident Commander will have different tasks from the Communications Lead.

-TeamsThis property lets you assign incidents to their responsible teams.
-Incidents relating to the product should go to the Product team, while security incidents are best handled by the InfoSec team.
+TeamsThis property lets you assign incidents to the responsible teams.
+For example, incidents relating to the product should go to the Product team.

 ServicesThis property lets you flag the service components that are impacted.
 Impacted services can be reflected on status pages.

 FunctionalitiesThis property lets you flag specific functional behaviors that are interrupted during incidents.
-E.g., the ability to cart an item, or the ability to log in.
-Like Services, Functionalities are also displayable on status pages.
+For example, the ability to cart an item, or the ability to log in.
+Similar to Services, Functionalities can be displayed on status pages.

 Incident CausesThis property allows you to quickly categorize the root cause of incidents.
 This is particularly useful for identifying trends when analyzing historical incidents.